Abu Dhabi Stock Exchange leads Arab region in market value increase, says AMF - ExBulletin

 The bulletin went on to highlight several positive factors that contributed to the rise in the performance indicators of several Arab stock exchanges.
 This included growth in trading and market values on major exchanges, as well as their continued efforts to broaden the scope of listed companies in primary and secondary markets over the past week, in addition to positive results from listed companies and more foreign companies. investment activity at institutional and individual levels.

-The bulletin pointed out that nine Arab exchanges saw increases over the past week, led by ADX at 3.6%, Dubai Financial Market at 2.35% and Qatar Stock Exchange at 2.75%. while the stock exchanges of Saudi Arabia, Morocco, Syria and Palestine also recorded growth of between 1.2% and 1.95%, and the stock exchanges of Tunisia and Jordan recorded improvements of less than 1 %.
+The bulletin pointed out that nine Arab exchanges saw increases over the past week, led by ADX at 3.6%, Dubai Financial Market at 2.35% and Qatar Stock Exchange at 2.75%. while stock exchanges in Saudi Arabia, Morocco, Syria and Palestine also recorded growths of between 1.2 percent and 1.95 percent, and stock exchanges in Tunisia and Jordan saw improvements of less by 1 percent.

 |